 The final category of AT boots is those that are essentially resort, all-mountain alpine ski boots with a rubber sole, ski/walk mode switch, and metal fittings to work with modern “tech style” AT bindings.
 These boots ski downhill really well, with stiffness and responsiveness that simulates that of dedicated inbounds boots.
 Their uphill performance and features are rudimentary at best, as it still proves difficult to optimize for both up and downhill.
 The best boots in this subcategory ski basically as well as your all mountain alpine boots, and tour almost as well as an average all around AT boot.

-Identify touring featured alpine boots by their “overlap” shell construction, weigh over seven pounds per pair, and compatibility with both tech and DIN AT bindings.
+Identify touring featured alpine boots by their “overlap” shell construction, weigh over 1500 grams per boot, and compatibility with both tech and some kind of resort bindings.

 How to Choose AT Ski Boots